-Why do more people take the leap to dissolve their marriages during this time of year?
+Why do more people leap to dissolve their marriages during this time of year?

-Perhaps this is because seeing other couples express their Valentines’ affection serves as a wake-up call that our hearts are no longer in it.
-Or perhaps the withdraw of holiday warmth from December leaves us feeling lonely and despondent in January, and we finally decide to take action in February.
+Perhaps this is because seeing other couples express their Valentine’s affection serves as a wake-up call that our hearts are no longer in it.
+Or perhaps the withdrawal of holiday warmth from December leaves us feeling lonely and despondent in January, and we finally decide to take action in February.

 What do you think is the cause?

-Experts speculate that unhappily married couples schedule their divorce filings around Valentine’s Day, as well as summer vacations, for a variety of reasons.
+Experts speculate that unhappily married couples schedule their divorce filings around Valentine’s Day and vacations, for several reasons.
 There are a few explanations why people might time their marital dissolution this way.
 It might just be too difficult to announce a divorce around family-oriented Christmas time, especially if there are kids involved.
 Plus, January is a time for making resolutions, and some people resolve to make a fresh start in the new year when they are unhappy in their relationship.

-During the summer, couples may look at their vacation as an opportunity to give it one last shot, and what they were hoping would happen didn’t occur.
-For others, it could be that people don’t want to ruin a family getaway, or that vacations are so stressful they drive the already-dissatisfied to divorce.
+During the summer, couples may look at their vacation as an opportunity to give it one last shot.
+For others, it could be that people don’t want to ruin a family getaway.
+Vacations are so stressful they drive the already dissatisfied to divorce.
 The more likely reason could be that people decide their differences are irreconcilable right after a big trip.

 If you have made up your mind, or if you think it is likely, there are some things you can do to prepare yourself financially.